-Kerry Klingler, head of Quantum Sails J/Boat Division, is coming off of an impressive summer sailing season, including a victory at this year’s J/109 North American Championship aboard David Rosow’s Loki.
-Klingler credits a lot of the teams he sails with on proper jib trim, and helps us demystify jib trim for ultimate performance.
+Kerry Klingler, head of Quantum Sails J/Boat Division, credits a lot of the success of the teams he sails with on proper jib trim.
+Read on as he demystifies jib trim for ultimate performance.

 As the J/Boat team leader for Quantum Sails, I spend a lot of time racing with customers on current J/Boat models.
 Many of these boats have non-overlapping jibs with controls for sheeting the jib.
 The main controls are jib sheet, halyard, jib track, and inhauler.